pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 There are some extreme circumstances where these error messages can be inadvertently triggered by your site code without an actual server error.
 Be aware if you are implementing a Drupal site using a module such as `services`.

-If you feel that you reached one of these messages in error, please submit a support ticket through your dashboard describing the full URL and circumstances which led to the error.
+If you feel that you reached one of these messages in error, please submit a support ticket through your Dashboard describing the full URL and circumstances which led to the error.

 ### Pantheon 401 Unauthorized
 ![](/source/docs/assets/images/desk_images/184676.png)